google-research/pactran_metrics/README.md

 ## How to use

 In the following, we provide the instructions of using the metrics (while using the caltech101 task in the Visual Task Adaptation Benchmark (VTAB) [1] and the Sup-100% checkpoint as an example).
+Run the following scripts in the parent dir of `pactran_metrics`.

 - Prerequisites:
   - Tensorflow